vlovgr/ciris/docs/src/main/tut/docs/generic-module.md

 ---

 # Generic Module
 The `ciris-generic` module provides the ability to decode products and coproducts using [shapeless][shapeless].
 This allows you to decode case classes, [value classes](http://docs.scala-lang.org/overviews/core/value-classes.html), and shapeless coproducts, plus anything else that shapeless `Generic` supports.
+Note that this also includes constructs like `Option`, potentially overriding behaviour already defined in other modules.

-Let's take a look at these cases to see how it works.
+Let's take a look at some examples.
 We start by defining a source from which we can read configuration values.

 ```tut:silent
 import ciris.{ConfigKeyType, ConfigSource}